Particular/docs.particular.net/persistence/in-memory/in-memory_gatewaydedupe_core_[,7.2).partial.md

 ## Gateway deduplication

+INFO: It is advised to use the [in-memory persister that is part of the gateway package](/persistence/in-memory/gateway-deduplication.md).

 In-memory gateway deduplication persistence has no built-in cleanup.